Applications for the 2025 Community Fund are now open.

 • Political or lobbying activities

-Cory’s employee Community Fund Committee will select projects based on your application and the criteria above.
 We might get in touch to talk to you about your application before making our selection.

-You will be informed via email and/or telephone whether your application has been successful.
+You will be informed via email and / or telephone whether your application has been successful.

 If you make small changes to your activities, or what you want to spend the money on, that’s okay, as long as you’re still using the funding to carry out the project you told us about in your application.
 However, you should contact us if: